smyrgeorge/sqlx4k/README.md

     tx.execute("update sqlx4k set test = 'updated' where id = 66;").getOrThrow()
 }

-// Or you can use the `withCurrent` method to get the transaction and execute the block in a new transaction scope. suspend fun doMoreBusinessLogic(): Unit = TransactionContext.withCurrent {
+// Or you can use the `withCurrent` method to get the transaction and execute the block in ongoid transaction. suspend fun doMoreBusinessLogic(): Unit = TransactionContext.withCurrent {
     // Continue operating within the same database transaction execute("update sqlx4k set test = 'updated' where id = 66;").getOrThrow()